ahoehne/phpbb3-primelinks/README.md

 1) Just place this Repository in your phpbb3 installation

-2) after that you are able to rename domain_whitelist.example.php to domain_whitelist.php
+2) You are free to rename domain_whitelist.example.php to domain_whitelist.php or create your own one

 3) Modify your domain_whitelist.php to whitelist your Domains